fahsoder/poc-see-comunication/README.md

-# poc-see-comunication
+# poc-sse-comunication
-POC generated to test comunication between react and java via SEE, to manage notification in real time.
+POC generated to test comunication between react and java via SSE, to manage notification in real time.